atimothee/atimothee.github.io/source/_posts/2016-09-17-how-to-retrieve-firebase-access-token-in-python-using-a-service-account-credential.markdown

 published: false
 ---

 I recently run into some trouble when trying to use the Firebase REST API, from within a python web app.
-I needed an access_token to access data protected by [Firebase Realtime Database Rules](https://firebase.google.com/docs/database/security/securing-data.html), but couldn't figure out how to get one using my service account credentials file.
-[Firebase documentation]() provides a guide on how to get the token when using Java & Nodejs, but makes no mention on how to achieve this using Python.
+I needed an `access_token` to access data protected by [Firebase Realtime Database Rules](https://firebase.google.com/docs/database/security/securing-data.html), but couldn't figure out how to get one using my service account credentials file.
+[Firebase documentation](https://firebase.google.com/docs/server/setup) provides a guide on how to get the token when using Java & Nodejs, but makes no mention on how to achieve this using Python.

 After digging around, I figured it is actually possible, using the [Google API Client Library for python](https://developers.google.com/api-client-library/python/start/installation).

 ##confirm if that is the actual lib

-You can install it using pip
+First, you need to install it using pip

 {% highlight shell %}
 $ pip install --upgrade google-api-python-client
 {% endhighlight %}

-Here's how to generate an access token, once you have the [ServiceAccountCredential file]().
+Here's how to generate an access token, once you have the [ServiceAccountCredential file](https://firebase.google.com/docs/server/setup).

 {% highlight python %}